Scary Movie: Plot

 On Halloween night, Drew Decker receives a threatening phone call while home alone.
-Drew is chased outside by somebody dressed as Ghostface, who strips her to her bra and panties before stabbing her in the breast, removing one of her silicone implants.
-A vehicle driven by her father, who is distracted by receiving fellatio from his wife, hits her, and she looks up to her murderer just before she is stabbed by the killer.
+Chased outside by somebody dressed as Ghostface, she is stripped to her bra and panties before being stabbed in the breast, removing one of her silicone implants.
+Her father, who is distracted by receiving fellatio, accidentally hits her with his vehicle, and she looks at her murderer just before being fatally stabbed.

-Cindy Campbell meets up with her boyfriend Bobby and her friends, Brenda, Ray, Greg, Shorty and Buffy.
-Various news teams, including hack reporter Gail Hailstorm, converge on the school in the wake of Drew's murder.
-Gail hooks up with Buffy's intellectually disabled brother Special Officer Doofy, hoping to milk the facts out of him.
+Cindy Campbell meets with her boyfriend Bobby Prinze and her friends, Brenda Meeks, Ray Wilkins, Greg Phillippe, Buffy Gilmore, and Brenda's stoner brother Shorty.
+News teams, including hack reporter Gail Hailstorm, converge on the school due to Drew's murder.
+Gail seduces Buffy's intellectually disabled brother, Special Officer Doofy, to elicit information.

-While Cindy is in class, she notices the killer watching her from outside then she receives an ominous note and realizes Drew was murdered exactly one year after she and her friends accidentally killed a man.
-After football practice, Greg notices a picture of his minuscule genitals on his locker saying "I KNOW" on it.
-He accuses Ray of taking the picture and nearly fights him.
-Cindy tells Greg and the others about the note she got and that they need to tell the police but Greg beats her instead telling them to not involve the police, afraid of going to prison for the murder they committed the previous year.
-At Buffy's beauty pageant that evening, Greg is killed by the killer in plain view while the audience mistakes Buffy's pleas for help as being part of her act of dramatic reading but Buffy wins the pageant, forgetting about Greg.
+While in class, Cindy sees Ghostface watching her from outside before receiving an ominous note.
+She then realizes Drew was murdered exactly one year after she and her friends accidentally killed a man by hitting him with a car, then dumping his body in a lake.
+After football practice, Greg finds a photo of his small penis on his locker saying "I KNOW" on it.
+Believing Ray took the photo, he confronts him and their friends.

+Cindy tells them about the note, insisting they contact the police, but Greg beats her instead, fearing imprisonment for the murder of the previous year.
+At Buffy's beauty pageant that evening, Ghostface murders Greg in plain view, while the audience mistakes Buffy's pleas for help as part of her dramatic reading.
+Buffy eventually wins the pageant and forgets Greg.

-After Cindy goes home alone, the killer attacks her but retreats when Cindy contacts the police.
-Bobby arrives and is arrested after a cellphone, knife and gloves fall out of his pocket.
-As Cindy spends the night at Buffy and Doofy's place, she receives a mocking call from the killer.
+Ghostface attacks Cindy while home alone, but retreats when she contacts the police.
+Bobby arrives and is arrested after a cellphone, knife, and gloves fall out of his pocket.
+As Cindy spends the night at Buffy and Doofy's, she receives a call from Ghostface.

 The following day, Bobby is released from jail.
-Buffy is beheaded by the killer with a cleaver, though her severed head keeps talking and is subsequently locked in a lost and found bin.
-That night, Gail and her cameraman, Kenny, go to Lovers Lookout, a teen makeout spot, to get a murder on camera and films the killer murdering a girl named Heather.
-The killer then chases Gail and Kenny into the woods and murders Kenny, while Gail gives a snot-filled apology to Kenny's family, a parody of one of the scenes in The Blair Witch Project.
+Buffy is beheaded by Ghostface with a cleaver.
+That night, Gail and her cameraman Kenny go to a makeout spot to film a murder on camera.
+After they catch Ghostface murdering teenager Heather, he chases them into the woods and murders Kenny.
+Gail later gives a snot-filled apology to Kenny's family, a parody of a scene from The Blair Witch Project.